hezachary/Custom-MVC-with-jQuery-and-Bootstrap/readme.txt

 TASK:

-Build a basic HTML form using the text on the page as the fields.
+1. Build a basic HTML form using the text on the page as the fields.
 Use both javascript and PHP validation with information inserted into a mySQL database with test-project@hotmail.com being notified via HTML email with all information.

-Create index.php as your main page
+2. Create index.php as your main page

-Use the following fields: FIRSTNAME, LASTNAME, DATE OF BIRTH, EMAIL ADDRESS, COMMENT FIELD
+3. Use the following fields: FIRSTNAME, LASTNAME, DATE OF BIRTH, EMAIL ADDRESS, COMMENT FIELD

-Use your name as the page title
+4. Use your name as the page title

-Provide on page javascript validation triggered dynamically with ajax OR when form is submitted. (this is entirely your choice)
+5. Provide on page javascript validation triggered dynamically with ajax OR when form is submitted. (this is entirely your choice)

-Process, filter and validate all incoming variables using PHP after submit: redirect back to form if invalid with error message.
+6. Process, filter and validate all incoming variables using PHP after submit: redirect back to form if invalid with error message.

-Add all information to mySQL Database, including timestamp & visitor IP address.
+7. Add all information to mySQL Database, including timestamp & visitor IP address.

-Send HTML email to test-project@hotmail.com with ALL form information including timestamp & visitor IP
+8. Send HTML email to test-project@hotmail.com with ALL form information including timestamp & visitor IP

-Redirect visitor to success page.
+9. Redirect visitor to success page.

 Extra

-Please record the amount of time it takes you to complete this task.
+1. Please record the amount of time it takes you to complete this task.

-Please ensure all code is on the website. (no linking out to offsite code or CDN)
+2. Please ensure all code is on the website. (no linking out to offsite code or CDN)

-You have full access to cPanel, which will allow you to create the database & users.

-If you have any access issues please email itsupport@mciinstitute.edu.au

-The development area is fully monitored.
-Any suspicious activity will be detected and the account terminated.

 Result: